mkenne11/nogotofail-pii/docs/pii_analysis.md

 postal_address = "1 Long Road, Towns-ville"
 ```

-Custom PII items can be specified in the configuration (`*.mitm`) file to detect.
+Custom PII items to check can be specified in the configuration (`*.mitm`) file.

-There are reserved PII names used for personal information collected from the device by the Android client, and cannot be used for custom PII values.
-Reserved PII names are listed below.
+There are reserved PII names used for personal information collected from the device by the Android client, which cannot be used for custom PII values.
+The reserved PII names are listed below.

 | Reserved PII | Description |
 |--------------|---|